 Tick off all your Gallic reveries at 18th-century home turned luxury hotel Château de la Gaude.
 It has everything the French hold dear: house-bottled wine and an encyclopedic cellar, gastronomy as an art form, art in some extremely outré forms (courtesy of Philippe Pasqua, Jeff Koons and more) and acres of Aix-en-Provence greenery.
-And a few surprises still, not least a spa, pool and bistro opening in spring.
+And a few surprises still, not least a spa and pool opening at the end of summer.

 Get this when you book through us:

 A €90 credit to spend in La Source restaurant; or, if staying on a Tuesday or Wednesday when the restaurant is closed, €45 to spend in the boutique and €45 to spend on room service a booking

 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.